 11 February 2018

-The Peoples Right to Bear Arms
+The People’s Right to Bear Arms

-.
-The Founding Fathers made the Second Amendment for the protection of the people.
-Thanks to the Second Amendment of the Constitution of the United States, the right to own guns gives citizens the right to protect their property, to help enforce the law, and to form a well-regulated militia in case of invasion
+The Founding Fathers created the Second Amendment for the protection of the people.
+Thanks to the Second Amendment of the Constitution of the United States, the right to own guns allows citizens to protect their property, to help enforce the law, and to form a well-regulated militia in case of invasion.
+There is not much argument in your thesis, only facts.

-For protecting the owner’s property, the Second Amendment allows the owner to protect both him and or her property and family.
-This Amendment was put in the Constitution in order to protect the American people from anyone that wants to inflict harm among the victim.
+For protecting the owner’s property, the Second Amendment allows the owners to protect both his and or her property and family.

-As the reason of help enforcing the law ties with protecting his or her property from criminals, such as robbers and murderers.
-A good example of this would be the Texas church massacre that happened on November 5, 2017.
-A rouge gunman named Devin Kelly went into a Texas Baptist Church and killed 26 people according to The New York Times (Montgomery, Mele, & Fernandez 2017).
-Devin Kelly went into a church and shot over in a crowd of over 46 people and ran out of the church to be chased.
+A good example of helping enforce the law is the Texas church massacre that happened on November 5, 2017.
+A rouge gunman named Devin Kelly went into a Texas Baptist Church and killed twenty-six people, according to The New York Times (Montgomery, Mele, and Fernande ).
+Devin Kelly went into a church and shot over in a crowd of over 46 people and ran out of the church while being chased by Steven Wilford.
 Steven Williford ran down the street towards the church where he heard the gunshots (Fischer 2017).
-Williford, with another hero chased Devin and shot him.
-After the gunfight, Devin was found him with a self-inflicting wound.
+Williford, with another hero, chased Devin and shot him.
+After the gunfight, Devin was found with a self-inflicting wound and two shots in his torso from Steven.

-And as helping the people in case of invasion from any foreign invasion such as the scenarios in the movies Red Dawn.
-The characters in the original Red Dawn had to rise up against the Russian army during the Cold War.
-And in the remake of Red Dawn, the ragtag group face the North Korea army while protecting themselves and the United States way of life.
-The Founding Fathers added the Second Amendment to the Constitution because the people needed a way to defend themselves from all things oppressive such as dictators and any kind of oppressive government.
+The Founding Fathers created the Second Amendment in order to protect the people from an oppressive government.
+They meant by the Second Amendment

-Since 1788 the Second Amendment has been part of the Constitution and only has some regulations on the Second Amendment.
-I believe that the rights to bear arms are need in order to protect law, order, and safety.
+Since 1788, the Second Amendment has been part of the Constitution and only has some regulations on the Second Amendment.
+I believe that the rights to bear arms are needed in order to protect the law, order, and safety.

 Works Cited